 Although conversions often appear cheaper than a California, when you come to sell a T5/T6 conversion prospective buyers will undoubtedly ask about the workmanship of the conversion and what guarantees are available.
 Resale values of T5 conversions vary enormously and this can have a huge impact on whole life cost.
 A California is easy to value and is a known entity.
 So far resale values of the California have held up very well.

 Type Approval and Roadworthiness

-To the uninformed a T5/T6 van looks much like a California but there are many subtle differences.
-Namely air conditioning, noise insulation, ride height, barn rear doors vrs. tailgate, gearing, engine power, left side opening sliding door vs right side sliding door, to name but a few.
+To the uninformed, a T5/T6 van looks much like a California but there are many subtle differences.
+Namely air conditioning, noise insulation, ride height, barn rear doors vs. tailgate, gearing, engine power, left side opening sliding door vs right side sliding door, to name but a few.

 Although there are a handful of insurance providers who insure T5/T6 conversions, you only know how good the insurance cover is when you make a claim.
 The bigger the claim the closer the insurance provider will look at the conversion and the extensive list of “modifications”.
 This is one reason why Type Approval might be important.

 This is often overlooked.
-Most T5/T6 conversions which have pop up roofs are over 2 meters high whereas the California overall height is less than 2 meters.
+Most T5/T6 conversions which have popup roofs are over 2 meters high whereas the California overall height is less than 2 meters.
 The discerning converter might lower the suspension on a standard van but this costly and is another modification which your insurance providers might wish to know about.
-Many car parks in the UK and most underground car parks on continental Europe have a 2 meter height restriction.
+Many car parks in the UK and most underground car parks on continental Europe have a 2-metre height restriction.
 This makes parking most VW conversions problematic, particularly if you wish to explore foreign cities.

 Whichever route you decide to go down, campervans are fun but can be costly and you may need a little help in financing your purchase.
 Give Arkle Finance a call and see if we can help you make your motoring dreams come true!